 To write this now in the 21st century feels like the start of a Victorian novel; to say that I was given an allowance by my first husband, for housekeeping and my own personal expenditure.
 But it was so.
 I managed to work in Ghana, our first posting abroad, but by the time we reached Zambia, two years later, their government had brought in a moratorium on accompanying expatriate wives working.
 Like many before me, bored with few other options, I got pregnant, learnt to cook and got to grips with how to stretch a small budget.
 My financial acumen was virtually nonexistent, despite having been the first female management trainee with an international bank, so was my knowledge about choosing cheap cuts of meat and what to do with them.
 On our first postings abroad, I relied heavily on our cook boys to do all the shopping, cooking and budgeting, but on our long leaves in between postings it was up to me to feed us and, eventually, our small son.
-Mince was somewhat a known quantity.
+Mince was something I was familiar with.
 As a child, it had been my job to feed the heavy metal mincer attached to the kitchen table with Sunday’s leftover roast.
 This then became shepherd’s pie, but we also made mince from cheaper cuts of beef, chuck steak and flank, with a high proportion of fat and tendons being ground in.
-This was used for such 50s delights as mince and gravy, cottage pie and last, but never least, rissoles – a much dreaded dish as I never quite sure what my grandmother had minced to go in them.
+I’m not even sure if you could buy the beef already minced?
+But it was used for such 50s delights as mince and gravy, cottage pie and last, but never least, rissoles – a much dreaded dish as I was never quite sure what part of a cow they contained

-Decades later I developed an aversion for all ground meat, though I’ll exclude chicken because Turkish minced chicken koftas are a personal favourite.
-It’s not the taste necessarily, as many dishes using mince are heavily flavoured – it’s the soft lumpy texture reminiscent of school lunch tapioca that I don’t like.
+Decades later I have developed an aversion for all things ground meat, although I’ll exclude chicken because Turkish minced chicken koftas are a personal favourite.
+It’s not the taste necessarily, as many dishes using mince are heavily flavoured – it’s the soft lumpy texture reminiscent of school lunch tapioca that I object too.
 No amount of beefing up a mince brand with 100% Aberdeen Angus can ever persuade me that a burger is worth eating, or even draping it with a mountain of melted orange cheese – I like my meat to have a bite.
-Hence when it comes to making chilli I never use mince.
+Hence when it comes to making chilli I will never use mince.

 Chilli for all, but not for Mince Lovers, serves 8-12, Preparation time 2hrs